jstolarek/jstolarek.github.io/pages/projects.md

       families.
 Details are described in the paper [Injective Type Families for Haskell](/files/stolarek_peyton-jones_eisenberg_injectivity.pdf).

-    - I contributed patches to Template Haskell.
+    - I contributed various patches to Template Haskell.

-    - I have implemented new PrimOps for comparing built-in primitive types.
-      This allows to write branchless algorithms.
-See [GHC wiki](https://gitlab.haskell.org/ghc/ghc/-/wikis/prim-bool) for an
-      in-depth discussion of the problem and implementation details.
+    - I implemented new PrimOps for comparing built-in primitive types.
+These PrimOps allow writing branchless comparisons required in certain high-performace computations.
+See [GHC wiki](https://gitlab.haskell.org/ghc/ghc/-/wikis/prim-bool) for an in-depth discussion of the problem and implementation details.